emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 1: Supply chain* |

-Figure 2 illustrates PCCs inventory policy.
 After PCC receives orders from retailer,
+PCC prepares (picks) orders if the inventory level is at least as large as the demand.
+If the order amount exceeds the inventory level, the excess order amount over supply is backlogged and satisfied by future deliveries.

+PCC and retailer has a 100% service level agreement which is an order should be satisfied within 7 days.
+Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

-PCC prepares (picks) orders.
-When the orders are ready, retailer picks them from the PCC's warehouse.
+When the orders are ready,
+retailer picks them from the PCC's warehouse.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/inventory_policy.PNG) |